Magnusson-Institute/miff/README.md

 The setup_patch_environment script takes as an argument the directory of the Firefox source code.
 The patches are edited to point to the given Firefox directory and copied into a new directory, and the Quilt file .pc/.quilt_patches is edited to point to this new directory.
 The Firefox source code directory must be within m041.

+For branding images, copy the folders in branding/ into the Mozilla source code directory.
+The file trees match Mozilla's source code, so the new icons will overwrite the existing brand images in the source tree.

 Resources: